-The Morris And Alma Schapiro Fund
+The Morris And Alma Schapiro Fund and the Documentary Film Fund

 Katherine K. PRESTON, David N. & Margaret C. Bottoms Professor of Music Emerita, College of William & Mary.
 Preston is an expert on musical culture in 19th-century America, musical theatre and opera, the work of journeymen musicians, and George Bristow.
-Her four monogaphs include two path-breaking books on the history of opera performance in 19th-century America and a biography of Bristow; she has also edited or co-edited four volumes of music, including two of Bristow’s symphonies.
+Her four monographs include two path-breaking books on the history of opera performance in 19th-century America and a biography of Bristow; she has also edited or co-edited four volumes of music, including two of Bristow’s symphonies.

 Neely BRUCE, John Spencer Camp Professor of Music at Wesleyan University.
 Bruce is a prolific composer, an accomplished conductor and pianist, and a scholar of American music.
 He self-consciously identifies as an American composer.
 His most performed work is a setting of the Bill of Rights for chorus and chamber orchestra.
 He has also set the three Reconstruction Amendments and the Nineteenth Amendment (women's sufferage) to music, and his first full-length opera is an allegory of the American Revolution.
 He recorded Bristow’s “Andante et Polonaise” for Vox in 1972 and produced the only 20th century performances of Bristow’s opera Rip Van Winkle at the University of Illinois, Urbana-Champaign in 1974.